Two years ago, I took the Big Five Aspects Scale personality test.

 Conversely, I’ve simultaneously been suppressing my Openness-type talents.

-This “internal personality battle” between my great but repressed Openness traits and my limiting but idolised Conscientiousness traits have been causing me severe problems for decades.
+This “internal personality battle” between my great but repressed Openness traits and my limiting but idolised Conscientiousness traits has been causing me severe problems for decades.

 How I Changed My Life Accordingly